OWASP/owasp-mastg/Document/0x04b-Mobile-App-Security-Testing.md

 Let's start by defining the concepts:

 - **Black-box testing** is conducted without the tester's having any information about the app being tested.
-This process is sometimes called "zero-knowledge testing."
+This process is sometimes called "zero-knowledge testing".
 The main purpose of this test is allowing the tester to behave like a real attacker in the sense of exploring possible uses for publicly available and discoverable information.
 - **White-box testing** (sometimes called "full knowledge testing") is the total opposite of black-box testing in the sense that the tester has full knowledge of the app.
 The knowledge may encompass source code, documentation, and diagrams.
 This approach allows much faster testing than black-box testing due to it's transparency and with the additional knowledge gained a tester can build much more sophisticated and granular test cases.
 - **Gray-box testing** is all testing that falls in between the two aforementioned testing types: some information is provided to the tester (usually credentials only), and other information is intended to be discovered.
 This type of testing is an interesting compromise in the number of test cases, the cost, the speed, and the scope of testing.
 Gray-box testing is the most common kind of testing in the security industry.